CodiumTeam/docker-training/exercise-2/README.md

 # Exercise 2: Basic commands

-## Exercise 2.1: Running a command inside an ephemeral container
+## 2.1 Running a command inside an ephemeral container

 A container is designed to execute a single binary.
 It is possible to change the command that will get executed by passing parameters to the run docker command.